uhh-lt/speech-lex-edit/README.md

 # Speech lex edit

 Speech lex edit is a phonetic lexicon editor for ASR and TTS systems.
-You can use it to create lexicon entries for OOV semi-automatically, i.e. pronounciation entries are suggested by a G2P model and can be manually edited.
+You can use it to create lexicon entries for OOV semi-automatically, i.e. pronounciation entries are suggested by a grapheme-to-phoneme (G2P) model and can then be manually edited.
 Feedback is provided by synthesizing the phonetic entry with a TTS engine.
 The intended target language is German, but it should be relatively straightforward to use it with another language, as long as it is compatible with [MARY](http://mary.dfki.de/).

 # Screenshot